About Office 365 ProPlus in the enterprise

 To use Office 365 ProPlus, a user must have an Office 365 account and have been assigned a license.
 If the user's license or account is removed, the user's installations of Office 365 ProPlus go into reduced functionality mode.

 Even though users don't need to be connected to the Internet all the time to use Office 365 ProPlus, users must connect to the Internet at least once every 30 days.
 This is so that the status of their Office 365 subscriptions can be checked.
 If users don't connect within 30 days, Office 365 ProPlus goes into reduced functionality mode.
 After users connect to the Internet and their subscription status is verified, all the features of Office 365 ProPlus are available again.

 More information about Office 365 ProPlus

-You can use Office 365 ProPlus with supported versions of Exchange Server or SharePoint Server that are installed on-premises in your organization.
+You can use Office 365 ProPlus with supported versions of Exchange Server (Exchange Server 2013 or later) or SharePoint Server that are installed on-premises in your organization.
 Or, if they're part of your Office 365 plan, you can use Office 365 ProPlus with Exchange Online and SharePoint Online.

 Users can store the files they create with Office 365 ProPlus on their local computers or elsewhere on your network, such as a SharePoint site.
 Office 365 also provides cloud-based file storage options,